truong2710-cyber/Q-Coverage-Q-connectivity-real-case-dataset/README.md

 - Scenario 1: Low q for all of the targets with q_max = 2
 - Scenario 2: High q for all of the targets with q_max = 5

 The original coordinates are retrieved from https://mygeodata.cloud/osm/data/download/.
-We then rescale the coordinate to fit them in the range [1000, 1000].
+We then rescale the coordinates to fit them in the range [1000, 1000].

 ![Alt text](./visualize/targets.png?raw=true "Title")